philipabbey/fpga/VHDL/README.md

 ### Description
 Simple examples of working with VHDL-2008 packages.
 How close to inheritance-lie properties do  the new VHDL features get us?
 Protected types are class-like but how close?

+## PRBS

+### Themes:
+ * Automatic scaling

+### Description
+Generic Pseudorandom Binary Sequence (PRBS) Sequence Generator any polynomial or ITU-T O.150 standard generators for any number of bits per clock cycle.
+Useful for testing.

 ## Polynomial

 ### Themes: